nicholasohjj/tp/docs/DeveloperGuide.md

 In addition to displaying students via `ListPanel` and `ListCard`, the `UI` also supports displaying lessons.
 This is achieved through:
 * `ListPanel`: a JavaFX `UI` component that lists all lessons in the application.
 It is managed by the MainWindow class.
 * `LessonCard`: a reusable `UI` part that renders information about a single lesson (e.g. subject, time, and date) using FXML and JavaFX.
-It is used within `LessonListPanel`.
+It is used within `ListPanel`.

 ### Logic component